-The space industry is generating a lot of buzz these days, from Scott Kelly’s return from his one-year mission aboard the International Space Station (ISS) to SpaceX’s latest mission.
+The space industry is generating a lot of buzzes these days, from Scott Kelly’s return from his one-year mission aboard the International Space Station (ISS) to SpaceX’s latest mission.
 Technology with quality standards developed for government space and defense programs have launched an expanding commercial space industry.
 This new demand raises the question: What are the supply chain “asteroids” to watch out for when manufacturing for space?

 Here are a few tips from NPI Services, Inc. to help guide your mission:

-- Components – Order long lead-time components as soon as you receive a purchase order (PO) from your customer.
+- Components – Order long-lead-time components as soon as you receive a purchase order (PO) from your customer.
 High reliability components such as JAN quality level may have lead-times up to 40 weeks, and may require data packages to be supplied with the parts.

 - PCB Material – Issue a purchase order to the circuit board manufacturer during the design phase to avoid material lead-times.